matthras/tsp-art-python/README.md

 For reference, we'll assume that the initial image is `figure.png` which is placed in the `images` folder.

+### 0. Setup

+Download the repository by clicking the green 'Clone or Download' button, and select 'Download ZIP' and unzip to the folder of your choice.
+Alternatively if you have Git installed, `git clone https://github.com/matthras/tsp-art-python` into the folder of your choice.

+Install the required Python libraries by typing `pip install -r requirements.txt`

 ### 1. Image Preprocessing

 Skip this step if you're a first timer.
 This step will only be relevant after you've run through a few images and want to tweak things a little.